 Assumes 50% of the cooling coincidence factor (based on analysis of Itron eShape data for Missouri, calibrated to Illinois loads, supplied by Ameren.
 The average AC load over the PJM peak period (1-5pm, M-F, June through August) is divided by the maximum AC load during the year.)

-Average (default) value of 87% electric space heating from 2010 Residential Energy Consumption Survey for Illinois.
+Assumes that half of the electric heat in the state is a heat pump able to be controlled by an advanced thermostat.
+Data from 2010 Residential Energy Consumption Survey for Illinois.
 If utilities have specific evaluation results providing a more appropriate assumption for homes in a particular market or geographical area then that should be used.

 Values are based on adjusting the average household heating consumption (849 therms) for Chicago based on ‘Table 3-4, Program Sample Analysis, Nicor R29 Res Rebate Evaluation Report 092611_REV FINAL to Nicor’, calculating inferred heating load by dividing by average efficiency of new in program units in the study (94.4%) and then applying standard assumption of existing unit efficiency of 83% (estimate based on 24% of furnaces purchased in Illinois were condensing in 2000 (based on data from GAMA, provided to Department of Energy), assuming typical efficiencies: (0.24*0.92) + (0.76*0.8) = 0.83).
 This Chicago value was then adjusted to a statewide average using relative HDD assumptions to adjust for the evaluation results focus on northern region.
 Values for individual cities are then calculated by comparing average HDD to the individual city’s HDD.